Vegan Oreo Cupcakes

 I actually decided to make these at the very last minute a few days ago.
 And because this recipe is so quick, I had enough time to make the cakes plus another recipe all in the space of two hours.
-(Keep your eyes peeled for my fruit and spice loaf recipe coming soon!)

 So for that reason, I decided to chop the Oreos up and just mix the little chunks into the cupcake batter.
-That way, you get the crunchy texture and a hint of cookie flavor but you don’t get the soggy cookie bottom.
+That way, you get the crunchy texture and a hint of cookie flavour but you don’t get the soggy cookie bottom.

 It makes the recipe a little easier too because there’s no need to worry about keeping things neat- just whack them in a give the batter a good mix.

 The first time I made this recipe, I mixed Oreo chunks through the frosting to make it a little more “cookie” like, and although it tasted divine, it didn’t look too appealing!
 I opted for plain vanilla frosting this time but if you want to add cookie crumbs to yours, you go for it!

 In my opinion, they’d also taste (and look) great paired with some sweet chocolate buttercream or dark chocolate ganache.
 I haven’t tried those options yet but do let me know if you get around to it before I do!